emfmesquita/beyondhelp/README.md

 - Custom map references:
     - Drawing mode that enables a toolbar to draw areas (with features listed above) on any map of any compendium of DDB;
     - Any area is also editable by a form on options page;
+    - Customizable colors for each level (bundle, compendium, map, area);
     - Custom map areas are organized on bundles that can be exported, shared and imported by the community.

 ### Play-by-post Notes